-Students eligible for educational benefits from the Veteran's Administration may contact the VA Certifying Official in the Office of the Registrar, Packer Administration Building - Room 209 or at 325-649-8011.
+Students eligible for educational benefits from the Veteran's Administration may contact the VA Certifying Official in The Collegium, Thompson Academic Complex - Room 310 or at 325-649-8620.

 Howard Payne University's programs are approved for those who wish to attend and receive benefits under the following veteran's education benefit programs.